|

 proud bearer of it !)

-- Palmes Académiques (purple), mostly for teachers
+- Palmes Académiques (purple ribbon), mostly for teachers

 often awarded to foreign artists